 Meteors come from leftover comet particles and bits from broken asteroids.
 When these objects come around the sun, the dust they emit gradually spreads into a dusty trail around their orbits.
 Every year the Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.

 Unlike most meteor showers which originate from comets, the Quadrantids originate from an asteroid: asteroid 2003 EH1.
-Asteroid 2003 EH1 takes 5.52 years to orbit the sun once.
-It is possible that 2003 EH is a "dead comet" or a new kind of object being discussed by astronomers called a "rock comet."
+Asteroid 2003 EH1 takes 5.52 years to orbit the Sun once.
+It is possible that 2003 EH is a "dead comet" or a "rock comet."

-2003 EH1 was discovered on Mar.
-6, 2003 by the Lowell Observatory Near-Earth Object Search (LONEOS).
-2003 EH1 is a small asteroid—its diameter measures only about two miles (three kilometers) across.
+2003 EH1 was discovered on March 6, 2003, by the Lowell Observatory Near-Earth Object Search (LONEOS).
+2003 EH1 is a small asteroid – its diameter measures only about two miles (three kilometers) across.
 It was astronomer and research scientist Peter Jenniskens who realized that 2003 EH1 is the source for the Quadrantid meteors.

-Their radiant—the point in the sky from which the Quadrantids appear to come from -- is a obsolete constellation called "Quadrans Muralis."
+Their radiant – the point in the sky from which the Quadrantids appear to come – is an obsolete constellation called "Quadrans Muralis."
 French astronomer Jerome Lalande created this constellation in 1795.
 (The constellation takes its name from an early astronomical instrument used to observe and plot star positions: a quadrant.)
 The Quadrantids were first seen in 1825.